manisa1/it-thesis/README.md

 **IT Thesis Project - Data Science**

 This thesis investigates the robustness of **Disentangled Contrastive Collaborative Filtering (DCCF)** under dynamic noise conditions.
 While DCCF was designed to handle noise in recommendation systems, it assumes noise patterns remain static during training.
-Our research explores how DCCF performs when noise distributions change dynamically over time and proposes a **popularity-aware reweighting strategy with warm-up scheduling** to improve robustness.
+Our research explores how DCCF performs when noise distributions change dynamically over time and proposes a **static confidence denoiser with burn-in scheduling** to improve robustness.

+**Implementation Note**: This project uses a custom PyTorch framework designed specifically for this robustness study, providing full control over the experimental design and transparent implementation of DCCF concepts without relying on external frameworks.

 ## 📋 Table of Contents